Loop Systems for Hearing Aid Users

 Hence; Loop Systems that use just a ceiling microphone may not offer any benefit or be compliant.

 We also offer a full design and specification service.
-Considering a portable loop? – our advice leaflet
+Considering a portable loop? – Read our advice leaflet.

 Contact us for advice on…

-- How to Choose an Induction Loop System for places with public access or in the workplace to comply with the requirements of the The Equality Act 2010 (Disability) Regulations 2010
+- How to Choose an Induction Loop System for places with public access or in the workplace to comply with current requirements.

 - Design or specification for an installation of an Audio Frequency Induction Loop System